Bliss (charity)

 Bliss is a UK-based charity for infants.
 Bliss supports the families of babies in neonatal care and works with health professionals to provide training and improve care for babies.
-It campaigns for improved hospital resources across England, Scotland, Wales and Northern Ireland, and is actively involved in pioneering neonatal research.

-Its Chief Executive is Caroline Lee-Davey.
+It campaigns for improved hospital resources across England, Scotland, Wales and Northern Ireland, and is actively involved in neonatal research.
+Its chief executive is Caroline Lee-Davey.

 History

 Bliss was founded in 1979 when a letter was sent to the Daily Telegraph in response to a story on neonatal intensive care units.
 The article said that no hospital had all the equipment it needed to safely care for the premature and sick babies in their care.
-Allan Chilvers suggested setting up a society to raise funds for life-saving equipment like incubators for premature babies and Bliss (Baby Life Support Systems) was born.
+Allan Chilvers suggested setting up a society to raise funds for life-saving equipment like incubators for premature babies and Bliss (Baby Life Support Systems) was founded.
 In five years Bliss raised £750,000 and donated equipment to 82 hospitals.

 The 1990s saw the introduction of artificial pulmonary surfactants and antenatal steroids which reduced infant mortality and meant more premature babies began to survive.
 During this decade, Bliss was chosen as the charity for the Blue Peter appeal twice, raising £2.7 million and helping to raise awareness about underfunding in neonatal intensive care units.

-In 2000 Bliss ran a campaign to show that neonatal units in the UK were relying on the charity for equipment, rather than the NHS.
+In 2000, Bliss ran a campaign to show that neonatal units in the UK were relying on the charity for equipment, rather than the NHS.
 The story made the front page of the Daily Express and £6.5 million was then announced for neonatal intensive care.
 From then on, Bliss decided to spend less money on equipment and started funding medical training and research.

 Services for families

-Bliss provides support for families through an email helpline, parent forum (in partnership with Netmums), information on their website, and through volunteers who provide face-to-face support on the neonatal unit.
-It also provides free information on subjects such as kangaroo care, and weaning a premature baby, as well as Little Bliss magazine which is full of real life stories and top tips from parents and healthcare professionals.
+Bliss aims to provide support for families through an email helpline, parent forum (in partnership with Netmums), information on their website, and through volunteers who provide face-to-face support on the neonatal unit.
+It also provides free information on subjects such as kangaroo care and weaning a premature baby, as well as Little Bliss magazine, which contains stories and tips from parents and healthcare professionals.